hphelion/documentation/commercial/GA1/commercial.networking-maskedIP.md

 	    | config_drive                         |                               |
 	    +--------------------------------------+-------------------------------+

  Using this information, you can now see all the details of the malicious instance.
-You can choose to shut it down, or contact the instance owner to investigate further.
+You may choose to shut it down, contact the instance owner to investigate further, or both.

 ## Method 3
 1. Log in to the Controller node